Skip to main content

 Good Distribution Practice (GDP) is a vital component of Quality Assurance.
 It requires the company to establish a quality system which ensures that products are consistently stored and handled under appropriate conditions as required by the marketing authorisation or product specification.

-Note: Our Guidance Notes on Good Distribution Practice is revised on 01 March 2021 to primarily include additional GDP requirements for Cell, Tissue and Gene Therapy Products (CTGTP).
-Please refer to the Guidance Notes on Good Distribution Practice (with Tracked Changes) 234 KB on the changes made on the latest version.
+Note: Our Guidance Notes on Good Distribution Practice is revised on 15 December 2023, primarily to clarify the GDP requirements for the handling of Active Ingredients, under the new Health Products (Active Ingredients) Regulations 2023.
+Please refer to the Guidance Notes on Good Distribution Practice (with Tracked Changes) 234 KB which reflect the changes made in the latest revision.
 Underline denotes addition while strike-through denotes deletion.

 Trending of common deficiencies raised for GDP inspections conducted